 “The ECG app is intended for over-the-counter (OTC) use.
 The ECG data displayed by the ECG app is intended for informational use only.
 The user is not intended to interpret or take clinical action based on the device output without consultation of a qualified healthcare professional.
 The ECG waveform is meant to supplement rhythm classification for the purposes of discriminating AFib from normal sinus rhythm and not intended to replace traditional methods of diagnosis or treatment.”

 “The ECG app is not intended for use by people under 22 years old.”

 The company has received clearance from the FDA for these measurements, the first of its kind.
 The US Food and Drug Administration (FDA) has recently launched a less restrictive regulatory framework for a number of pre-selected companies.
 This requires companies to submit less information when seeking market approval for a product.
 No doubt Apple has taken advantage of this fast-track approval process to register the technology.

 Essential reading: Top blood pressure monitors

-Further blurring the area further between a fitness tracker and medical device, the Apple watch will monitor your ticker in the background via the optical heart rate sensor and alert if it spots unusually high or low heart rate.
+Further blurring the area further between a fitness tracker and medical device, the Apple watch will now also monitor your ticker in the background via the optical heart rate sensor and alert if it spots unusually high or low heart rate.
 This sensor will also do intermittent analysis of your heart rhythms and alert if it suspects atrial fibrillation.
 In essence, two separate sensors will be looking out for irregular heart rate rhythms.

 “Apple Watch has become an intelligent guardian for your health,” said Apple CEO Tim Cook.